The New Kadampa Tradition

 Kadampa Buddhism is a Mahayana Buddhist school founded by the great Indian Buddhist Master Atisha (AD 982-1054).
 His followers, known as Kadampas, regard Buddha’s teachings as personal instructions and put them into practice by following Atisha’s instructions of Lamrim (Stages of the Path).
 Je Tsongkhapa and his followers, who were known as the ‘New Kadampas’, later promoted the Kadampa tradition widely in Tibet.

-The General Spiritual Director of the Tradition
+The General Spiritual Director

 She has been practising Kadampa Buddhism and studying closely under the guidance of Venerable Geshe Kelsang Gyatso for 30 years.
 She teaches in the UK and throughout the world.